Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Generalization and Limitations

-In this work, we provide three workflows, two of them corresponding to scientific applications and one of them corresponding to a data science workflow.
+In this work, we provide twelve workflows, eleven of which correspond to scientific applications and one of which corresponds to a data science workflow.
 While it is important to develop novel methods to facilitate unsupervised anomaly detection on these workflows, the use of these workflows in developing methods for a larger set of workflow anomaly detection problems is also relevant.
 Therefore, an important aspect of this work is the ability of the benchmark dataset to simulate anomalies across different scientific domains.

 Since the workflow data is modeled as a DAG, it is feasible to use the ML methods that are developed to be precise on these workflows to work with other datasets that can be represented as DAG.
-Therefore, one may design approaches that can be built for anomaly detection for any application that generates data represented as a DAG including workflows that are not represented in this benchmark since a wide range of anomalies that can occur in real-world computational workflows.
+Therefore, one may design approaches that can be built for anomaly detection for any application that generates data represented as a DAG, including workflows that are not represented in this benchmark since a wide range of anomalies can occur in real-world computational workflows.

-Moreover, as we also provide the raw log data, researchers can use it to explore new methods and approaches for anomaly detection beyond the ones presented in this work.
+Moreover, as we provide the raw log data, researchers can use it to explore new methods and approaches for anomaly detection beyond the ones presented in this work.
 This can lead to the development of more accurate and robust anomaly detection algorithms that can be applied to a wider range of computational workflows.
-For example, taking the context of the raw logs as inputs for natural language processing (NLP) tasks, such as large language models, can enable the development of more advanced anomaly detection algorithms that can capture the complex relationships between the various components of computational workflows, beyond the scope of graphs only capture the dependence between jobs.
+For example, taking the context of the raw logs as inputs for natural language processing~(NLP) tasks, such as large language models, can enable the development of more advanced anomaly detection algorithms that can capture the complex relationships between the various components of computational workflows, beyond the scope of graphs only capture the dependence between jobs.

 Despite their usefulness, benchmark datasets with synthetic anomalies in computational workflows have some limitations.
 One limitation is that they may not fully capture the complexity and variability of real-world computational workflows.
 Scientific and data science workflows can be highly heterogeneous and may contain anomalies that are difficult to simulate using synthetic data.
 Another limitation is that benchmark datasets may not reflect the specific characteristics of the data in a particular scientific domain.
 Anomaly detection algorithms that perform well on benchmark datasets may not necessarily perform well on real-world data in a different scientific domain.
 Therefore, it is important to evaluate the performance of anomaly detection algorithms on real-world computational workflows in addition to benchmark datasets.